1973–1975 recession: United States

 Among the causes were the 1973 oil crisis, the deficits of the Vietnam War, and the fall of the Bretton Woods system after the Nixon shock.
 The emergence of newly industrialized countries increased competition in the metal industry, triggering a steel crisis, where industrial core areas in North America and Europe were forced to re-structure.
 The 1973–74 stock market crash made the recession evident.

 The recession in the United States lasted from November 1973 (the Richard Nixon presidency) to March 1975 (the Gerald Ford presidency), and its effects on the US were felt through the Jimmy Carter presidency until the mid-term of Ronald Reagan's first term as president, characterized by low economic growth.
 Although the economy was expanding from 1975 to the first recession of the early 1980s, which began in January 1980, inflation remained extremely high until the early 1980s.

 The U.S. Bureau of Labor Statistics estimates that 2.3 million jobs were lost during the recession; at the time, this was a post-war record.

 Although the recession ended in March 1975, the unemployment rate did not peak for several months.
 In May 1975, the rate reached its height for the cycle of 9 percent.
-(Four cycles have had higher peaks than this: the late 2000s recession, where the unemployment rate peaked at 10 percent in October 2009 in the United States; the early 1980s recession where unemployment peaked at 10.8% in November and December 1982; the Great Depression, where unemployment peaked at 25% in 1933; and the COVID-19 recession where unemployment peaked at 14.7% in 2020.)
+Four cycles have had higher peaks than this: the Great Depression, where unemployment peaked at 25% in 1933; the early 1980s recession where unemployment peaked at 10.8% in November and December 1982; the late 2000s recession, where the unemployment rate peaked at 10 percent in October 2009 in the United States; and the COVID-19 recession where unemployment peaked at 14.7% in 2020.